DrPulse/Boilerplates/docker-compose/Monitoring/README.md

   - Create account with email and password
   - The first time, copy the public SSH key in "Add New System" and paste it as env var for the agent if monitoring the same system and add it

+- Nutify:
+  - Connect to the NUT server as client
+  - Create user and use auto conf (eventually explicit nut credentials)

 - Speed test :
   - Create APP_KEY :
     - run `php artisan key:generate --show` from the container and add it to environment variables